Applying Author Styles

 I’ve removed the default gray background from pre elements for now, but we’ll put it back soon.

-Open this chapter up in your browser to test your code: the code block right after this paragraph should now have a light blue background.
+Open the web version of this chapter up in your browser to test your code: the code block at the start of the chapter should now have a light blue background.

 So this is one way web pages can change their appearance.
 And in the early days of the web,I’m talking Netscape 3.
-The late 90s. something like this was the only way.
-But honestly, it’s a pain—you need to set a style attribute on each element, and if you change the style that’s a lot of attributes to edit.
+The late 1990s. something like this was the only way.
+But honestly, it’s a pain—you need to set a style attribute on each element, and if you redesign the page, that’s a lot of attributes to edit.
 CSS was invented to improve on this state of affairs:

 To achieve these goals, CSS extends the style attribute with two related ideas: selectors and cascading.
-Selectors describe which HTML elements a list of property/value pairs apply to.CSS rules can also be guarded by “media queries”, which say that a rule should apply only in certain browsing environments (like only on mobile or only in landscape mode).
+Selectors describe which HTML elements a list of property–value pairs apply to.CSS rules can also be guarded by “media queries”, which say that a rule should apply only in certain browsing environments (like only on mobile or only in landscape mode).
 Media queries are super-important for building sites that work across many devices, like reading this book on a phone.
 We’ll meet them in Chapter 14.
-The combination of the two is called a rule:
+The combination of the two is called a rule, as shown in Figure 1.

 Let’s add support for CSS to our browser.
-We’ll need to parse CSS files into selectors and property/value pairs; figure out which elements on the page match each selector; and then copy those property values to the elements’ style fields.
+We’ll need to parse CSS files into selectors and property–value pairs, figure out which elements on the page match each selector, and copy those property values to the elements’ style fields.

-Actually, before CSS, you’d style pages with custom presentational tags like font and center (not to mention the <b> and <i> tags we’ll encounter later in this chapter).
+Actually, before CSS, you’d style pages with custom presentational tags like font and center (not to mention the <b> and <i> tags that we’ve already seen).
 This was easy to implement but made it hard to keep pages consistent.
 There were also properties on <body> like text and vlink that could consistently set text colors, mainly for links.

 Selectors